ccn-ccn/MyNetworkSocial/README.md

 - **Financial Accountability**: Users must financially commit to extreme content for it to dominate their feed
 - **Relationship First**: Heavy weighting on "Following" prioritizes trusted relationships over algorithmic suggestions
 - **Quality Signals**: Saving and deliberate engagement indicate thoughtful consumption vs rage-driven clicks
-- **Transparency Tools**: Users see exactly why content appears in their feed, maintaining awareness and control

 ### Result